Fridays4Future/ToolpicCore/README.md

 #### `smartActions`

-The `smartActions` array contains descriptors that describe which properties of the data controller can be attached using *Smart Actions*. *Smart Actions* are the optional elements that popup on your client when you long-hold the preview on touch screen. **Attention**: This property is not fully redesigned for the new API, yo it is not that flexible and modular as you expect when looking at `fields`.
+The `smartActions` array contains descriptors that describe which properties of the data controller can be attached using *Smart Actions*. *Smart Actions* are the optional elements that popup on your client when you long-hold the preview on touch screen. **Attention**: This property is not fully redesigned for the new API.
+You should note, that it is not that flexible and modular as you expect when looking at `fields`.
 Documentation is following...

 ### Templating